Best Dictation Software for Lawyers in 2026: Ranked and Reviewed

 Not ideal for: Solo attorneys, small firms, or anyone who wants immediate text output without a workflow routing step.

-Otter.ai is a popular transcription tool for meetings and general business use.
-It's not designed for legal work, and it shows in two ways that matter for attorneys.
+Otter is a popular transcription tool for meetings and general business use.
+It is worth being precise about the category: it is transcription rather than dictation, built to capture a meeting after or during the fact rather than to type your speech into a document.
+It is not designed for legal work, and it shows in two ways that matter for attorneys.

 First, legal vocabulary accuracy is poor.
 Otter.ai is trained on general business speech.
 It hasn't learned voir dire, won't reliably transcribe case citations, and stumbles on Latin phrases that show up constantly in legal writing.
 You'd spend more time correcting the transcript than you saved by dictating.

 Second, and more seriously, Otter.ai is fully cloud-based.
 Everything you say is transmitted to and stored on Otter's servers.
 Their privacy policy and terms of service govern what they can do with that data.
-For any dictation involving client matters, that creates a clear privilege exposure under ABA Rule 1.6.
+For any dictation involving client matters, that puts it squarely in the category of cloud services holding client information, with the vendor assessment that implies under ABA Rule 1.6.

 Otter.ai is fine for recording your own meeting notes about internal administrative matters.
 It's not appropriate for dictating client files, case strategy, demand letters, or anything that touches a client matter.